 Merle is a color often seen in Australian Shepherds, and while it may be a very striking color, it only comes naturally in a few breeds.
 The poodle is not on that list.
 You may stumble upon merle poodles, but these dogs are not true poodles, they are mixes.
-This color was "created" by puppy mills who wanted to sell exotic looking puppies for big bucks.
+This color was "created" by puppy mills and "backyard breeders" who wanted to sell exotic looking puppies for big bucks.
 They achieved this by breeding merle colored dogs to poodles and crossing them back to poodles until they looked "purebred."
 And because merle is a dominant gene (only one parent needs to be merle to produce the color), it was very easy to create a purebred looking mutt with the merle color.
 These merle poodles may have been AKC registered, but they were dishonestly registered (a different sire was used than what is documented in the pedigree).

 American Leopard Hound, Australian Shepherd, Bergamasco Sheepdog, Beauceron, Border Collie, Cardigan Welsh Corgi (not Pembroke), Catahoula Leopard Dog, Chihuahua, Collie, Dachshund, Dunker, Great Dane, Miniature American Shepherd, Mudi, Old English Sheepdog, Pomeranian, Pyrenean Shepherd, and Shetland Sheepdog.